I was promised more than this, I’m certain.

 But these tropes are all a debtor’s bargain, a fool’s bet—

-the carrot and stick that was a spot of ease,
+the carrot and stick that was a moment of repose

-a moment of repose, with years yet left to fade away:
+with years yet to fade away: heart and hope,

 All the talking, would, I thought, have been done by now,

-the lessons heard, their wisdom learned and everyone’s pride earned.
+the lessons heard and learned with everyone’s pride still intact.

 I bought it all, I sold it all and am ashamed to say that I wanted it all.